I am a former legal assistant who loved helping clients and often miss them. Familiar with Work Comp and Personal Injury law in Illinois.

 As I mentioned, I'm a former legal assistant.
 I should start out by saying that none of the experience that I am sharing should be taken as legal advice.
 I am definitely not an attorney.
 I simply learned a lot at the law firm that I worked at, and I wish to share as Workers' Compensation injuries can be so stressful.

 This article is intended to be a place to start.
 Do know that each state is different, so please do your own research before proceeding on behalf of any of my experience.

 The firm that I worked for represented the Petitioners, or the employees, and my attorney didn't do litigation.
 That means that we never went to court, so the injuries we dealt with were not extreme.
 We dealt with broken fingers, shoulder injuries, pulled backs, etc.—injuries where people could typically stand up and walk afterwards.

 I interviewed clients when they first came in to speak to an attorney.
 I spent at least an hour with the potential clients, asking them tough questions and copying their personal paperwork.
 By the end, I felt like I knew them pretty decently.

 Yes.
-I know this probably seems counter-intuitive, but you need to.
+I know this probably seems counterintuitive, but you need to do it.
 Go to your Human Resources department, and request one.
 Be as succinct on it as you can.
 Please don't provide any unnecessary details.
 The insurance companies request these and will scrutinize these accident reports to death to see if you made a mistake in something you probably took two minutes to fill out.

 Also, while you're in HR, be sure and ask for their Work Comp insurance information so you can submit any bills directly to them.